fac-members/fac-slides/src/slides/term-3/design-sprint.md

 ---

-What do users think of it?
+What do users think of the prototype?

 ---